NEWS FROM NEWSPAPERS [ A ]

 CHAS.
 AHLGRIM The Gemuethlichkeit society and a number of friends visited the home of Chas.
 Ahlgrim last evening, intending to surprise him, but they were obliged to visit him at the lighthouse where his duties called him until late.
 Yesterday was Mr. Ahlgrim's birthday and the guests present last evening made it one long to be remembered.
 Owing to the storm they were obliged to remain late, but the enjoyment of the affair was not lessened.
 July 7, 1899, Manitowoc Daily Herald

-GRANDFATHER AHRENS Grandfather Ahrens in Neshoto celebrated his 71st birthday last week Wed. and the Neshoto chorus serenaded him.
+AHRENS, GRANDFATHER Grandfather Ahrens in Neshoto celebrated his 71st birthday last week Wed. and the Neshoto chorus serenaded him.
 Mar.
 9, 1899, Der Nord Westen

 ED.
 AIGELTINGER (From the correspondent in Two Rivers, 08 Dec.)
 Mr. Ed.
 Aigeltinger of San Francisco was here on a visit last week.
 He is a former resident of Saxonburg in Town Mishicott where his father had a business.
 He hadn’t seen his home town for 23 yrs.
 He had pictures taken with his old school mates, Messrs.
 Fred Jonas, John Stelzer, Emil Kunze, August Schroeder, L. Heyroth, John Benzinger, Fritz Witte, A. Drews, And Jens Halberg.
 Dec.
 11, 1902, Der Nord Westen